 - Applications facilitating industrial asset management.

-According to an IDC research, by 2025, the improvements in operations driven by IoT applications could be worth more than $470 billion per year.
+According to a McKinsey research, by 2025, the improvements in operations driven by IoT applications could be worth more than $470 billion per year.
 IoT applications for manufacturing deal with such operations as monitoring and optimizing equipment performance, production quality control, and human-to-machine interaction.

 Monitoring equipment utilization